 But you’ll need to evaluate each prospective investment on its own merits.
 In addition to estimating the return potential, you’ll want to consider the investment’s liquidity, costs, tax impact and the track record of the individuals who will be managing it.
 Most important, ask yourself whether the investment’s strategy passes the commonsense test.
 The investing genius Peter Lynch once said that he would never invest in anything that couldn’t be illustrated with a crayon.
 That’s an especially important litmus test when evaluating alternatives.

-Adam M. Grossman’s previous blogs include Buy What You Know, Staying Focused, Eight Heroes and Separated at Birth.
+Adam M. Grossman’s previous articles include Buy What You Know, Staying Focused, Eight Heroes and Separated at Birth.
 Adam is the founder of Mayport Wealth Management, a fixed-fee financial planning firm in Boston.
 He’s an advocate of evidence-based investing and is on a mission to lower the cost of investment advice for consumers.
 Follow Adam on Twitter @AdamMGrossman.